first-line-outsourcing/flo.sls/README.md

-# Serverless API for Toolset Service
+# Serverless API for your application

 ## NPM commands